Xilinx/inference-server/docs/hello_world_python.rst

 Hello World (Python)
 ====================

-Xilinx Inference Server's Python API allows you to start the server and send requests to it from Python.
+AMD Inference Server's Python API allows you to start the server and send requests to it from Python.
 This example walks you through how to start the server and use Python to send requests to a simple model.
 The complete script used here is available: :file:`examples/python/hello_world_rest.py`.

 Import the library
 ------------------

-We need to bring in the Xilinx Inference Server Python library.
+We need to bring in the AMD Inference Server Python library.
 The library's source code is in :file:`src/python` and it gets installed in the dev container on startup.

 .. literalinclude:: ../examples/python/hello_world_rest.py